Crestron/CH5ShellUtilitiesCli/src/cli/generate-widget/README.md

 Usage:
     ch5-shell-cli generate:widget [options]

-You could also use `yarn` or `npm run` to generate widgets.
-The following are the commands:
+You could also use `npm run` to generate widgets.
+The following are the command(s):
-    yarn generate:widget [options]
     npm run generate:widget -- [options]

 You could use shortcut script `gen:w` with options:
     ch5-shell-cli gen:w [options]

-You could use shortcut script `gen:w` with yarn and npm commands as the following:
+You could use shortcut script `gen:w` with npm command as the following:
-    yarn gen:w [options]
     npm run gen:w -- [options]

 Options: